Derek2628/Derek2628/Readme.md

 Welcome to my space

-Feel free to contact me and drop your code
+Feel free to contact me and discuss about the code :)